Banish your backlog!

 - Demand in response to Policy or Political Changes – The introduction of GDPR in May 2018 led to increased demand in many customer service teams, either in response to customers making direct calls or customers reacting to postal consent requests.

-- One-Off Demand – In the world of social media viral charity challenges, although positive in overall impact, can also put unexpected demand on to fundraising teams.
+- One-Off Demand – In the world of social media, viral charity challenges, although positive in overall impact, can also create unexpected, rapid rises in demand for fundraising teams.

-- Seasonal Demand – Natural disasters or storms, whilst to be expected, can rarely be predicted in terms of ultimate impact and timing.
-Storms such as the “Beast from the East” have a two-fold impact especially in housing repair teams – they both stop work from being completed and also increase work required.
+- Seasonal Demand – Natural disasters or storms, whilst expected, can rarely be predicted in terms of ultimate impact and timing.
+Storms such as the “Beast from the East” have a two-fold impact especially in housing repair teams – they both create new demand, and reduce the productivity of the teams completing those repairs.

 - Self-Generated Demand – A confusing letter can result in a tidal wave of customer queries that need a response, or, a new product offering that outstripped expected demand e.g. a new fundraising event.